A strong narration plays a very important role in the success of any story, making it to the bestsellers.

 Used in novels, short stories, poems, memoirs, etc. narration is done by a narrator: a specific character from the story, unspecific literary voice, or by the author itself.

-- Now lets understand everything thoroughly.
+Now let’s understand everything thoroughly.

-As I said earlier; “the narration of any story starts with a point of view”.
-Without a point of view in a narration, any work of literature or creative writing will not make any sense.
+As I said earlier; “the narration of any story starts with a point of view”, without a point of view in a narration, any work of literature or creative writing will not make any sense.

-What is POV (Point of view)?
+What is Point of View?